kbaum/dragdrop/README.markdown

 Dragdrop
 =========

 This is a simple of example of testing jquery drag and drop sorting of a list with cucumber, capybara, and capybara-webkit or selenium.
-Currently I am having problems Getting this to work.
+Because I am having problems getting this to work, this project is serving to reproduce the issue.

 To test: